j-asefa/slsqp4j/README.md

 </table>

 The API is slightly more verbose than the Scipy one due to Java's type safety, however the similarities should be apparent.
-For more usage examples refer to `SlsqpTests.java` in the `test` directory.
+For more usage examples refer to the tests in [SlsqpTests.java](./slsqp4j/src/test/java/slsqp4j/SlsqpTests.java).
 For a complete list of the `SlsqpBuilder` parameters consult the documentation in [Slsqp.java](./slsqp4j/src/main/java/slsqp4j/Slsqp.java).

 ### Thread Safety